21 Helpful Books About Dyslexia for Parents and Educators

 Dehaene, Stanislas.
 Reading in the Brain: The new science of how we read.
 Penguin, 2010.

-This is a fascinating book from the perspective of a neuroscientist regarding the brain and reading.
-Although often heavy in technical terminology, Dehaene is able to incorporate enough human experiences to bring
+This is a fascinating book from a neuroscientist’s perspective regarding the brain and reading.
+Although often heavy in technical terminology, Dehaene is able to incorporate enough human experiences to bring the science to life.
+He also explores the oft-overlooked implications of vision on the reading experience.

 8. The Dyslexia Empowerment Plan: A Blueprint for Renewing Your Child’s Confidence and Love of Learning